 Other Water-Related Organizations

-(Also see the Water, Engineering and Development Centre's 1996 "Water and NGOs" Workshop summary)
+(See also: Water, Engineering and Development Centre's 1996 "Water and NGOs" summary)

-• Action contre la Faim (ACF) written in French (France) or Action Against Hunger (USA).
-ACF responds to emergencies and assists rehabilitation efforts after crises.
-They work in four areas, including water and sanitation projects such as building or restoring water distribution systems, constructing wells, and developing sanitation programs.
+• Action contre la Faim (ACF) (France) or Action Against Hunger (USA).
+Responds to emergencies and assists rehabilitation efforts after crises.

 • Aqua Para La Vida (Working in Nicaragua).
-Helps small, rural communities develop and maintain access to safe drinking water, primarily through gravity-feed water systems.
-Operates a work-study school (Escuela Tecnica Agua Potable) which has a three-year Water Project Director curriculum.
+Helps small, rural communities develop and maintain access to safe drinking water, primarily through gravity-fed water systems.

 • Care Water Projects (US).
 Works to reduce the health risks of water-related diseases in developing countries and save time spent gathering water.
-Provides assistance and training to rural communities and urban neighbourhoods to help them construct and manage low-cost water and sanitation systems.
-This web site includes evaluations of recent water and sanitation projects in developing countries.
+Their website includes evaluations of recent water and sanitation projects in developing countries.

 • Charity:Water (US).
-This non-profit organization has rapidly become one of the world's largest water fundraisers.
-They fund other groups drilling wells in developing countries
+One of the world's largest water fundraisers - they fund other groups drilling wells in developing countries

 • Children's Cup International Relief (US).
 Provides chlorine generation equipment for water purification in southeast Asia and Africa.